voyagerahn/RL-based-locomotion/README.md

-# KIST Minimum-Impulse Locomotion via Learned Gait Transitions
+# KIST Impact-Reduced gait for quadruped robot via Evolution Strategy

 This repository also contains the entire suite of software interface for the A1 quadruped robot, including: